-- 1. Report such information to DEQ as a component of the City's annual pretreatment program report. - 2.
-Include the IU in the annual published list of industries which were significantly violating applicable
+1. Report such information to DEQ as a component of the City's annual Pretreatment program report.

+2. Include the IU in the annual published list of industries which were significantly violating applicable Pretreatment Standards and Requirements during the previous 12 months.
+The procedures the ESM will follow for compiling the list of IU's, includes:

-- a.
-Prepare a compliance history from the City's pretreatment records for each SIU. - b.
-Review the history of each SIU for either a pattern of noncompliance, or if the SIU has been or continues to be in SNC. - c.
-To the extent that an SIU meets the criteria in (b), above, the SIU will be placed on the list for publication in the largest daily newspaper within the City of Wilsonville. - d.
+a.
+Prepare a compliance history from the City's Pretreatment records for each SIU.

+b.
+Review the history of each SIU for either a pattern of noncompliance, or if the SIU has been or continues to be in SNC.

+c.
+To the extent that an SIU meets the criteria in (b), above, the SIU will be placed on the list for publication in the largest daily newspaper within the City of Wilsonville.

+- d.
 The published list of IU's in SNC will include the following information: - I. Duration of violation. - ii.
 Parameters and/or reporting requirements violated. - iii.
 Compliance actions taken by the City. - iv.
 Whether or not the IU is currently in compliance or on a compliance schedule.

-LEVEL III: This level of enforcement is reserved for the extreme occasion when the IU is in SNC and does not respond to an Administrative Order, does not adhere to compliance schedules, and where fines have not been effective in bringing the IU into compliance with pretreatment regulations.
-Level III enforcement may also be used for willful discharge of wastewater in amounts which cause pass through or interference, and cases of falsification.
+LEVEL III: This level of enforcement is reserved for the extreme occasion when the IU is in SNC and does not respond to an Administrative Order, does not adhere to compliance schedules, and where fines have not been effective in bringing the IU into compliance with Pretreatment regulations.
+Level III enforcement may also be used for willful Discharge of Wastewater in amounts which cause Pass Through or Interference, and cases of falsification.
 The timeframe for initiating Level III enforcement actions will range from immediate (e.g. reasonable potential to cause harm to the public, the POTW, or the environment, or a court ordered injunction for gaining access to an IU's facility) to not more than sixty (60) days.
 This level of enforcement requires the consultation of the City Attorney to determine the appropriateness and legal basis for the action to be implemented.

-ResponseCity Personnel1.
-Injunctive ReliefCity Attorney(WC, Section 8.604(1))City Council
+Respons e City Personnel

-2. Civil Penalties City Attorney
+1. Injunctive Relief City Attorney

+(WC, Section 8.504(1)) City Council

-(WC, Section 8.604(2)) City Council
+Civil Penalties (WC, Section 8.504(2)) City Attorney City Council

-3. Criminal Prosecution City Attorney (WC, Section 8.604(3)) City Council
+3. Criminal Prosecution(WC, Section 8.504(3)) City Attorney City Council

+CHAPTER 8 - Environment Page 9

-4. Supplemental Enforcement Public Works Director, City Attorney,
+4. Supplemental Enforcement (WC, Section 8.506) Public Works Director, City Attorney, City Council